Filter groups and filter types

 Conclusion

 Filter cells are available in a wide range of features and design options.
 The selection depends on the properties of the dust as well as the requirements of the process.
-Therefore, it is indispensable for the design of the filter systems to know the dust exactly and to transmit the data to the manufacturers of the filter systems.
+It is therefore essential for the design of the filter systems to know the dust precisely and to transmit the data to the manufacturers of the filter groups.
 Only in this way can the right filter elements be selected, so that in the end their task is fulfilled – providing clean air, without danger to people and the environment.

 Bereit für eine maßgeschneiderte Lösung?
 Wir beraten Sie gerne!